pousse-cafe/pousse-cafe.github.io/documentation.md

 Below list shows the order in which listener types are executed:

 1. Repository listeners
-2. Aggregate listeners
+2. Aggregate root listeners
 3. Factory listeners
 4. Domain process listeners
 5. Custom listeners

-So for example, if listeners of all types consume a message `M`, it will first be handled by listeners defined in repositories, then in listeners defined in aggregates, etc.
+So for example, if a group of listeners consumes a message `M`, it will first be handled by listeners defined in repositories, then by listeners defined in aggregate roots, etc.

-If several listeners are defined per type (e.g. repository listeners), the order in which they are executed is undefined.
+If several listeners are defined per type (e.g. when several aggregates have listeners for the same message type), the order in which they are executed is undefined.

 There are several goals behind above priority rule: